-Alberta's future prosperity and increasing national prominence depends upon continued strong, stable government support for the knowledge ecosystem that defines the U of A. Why?
-Because it is from the research-intensive ecosystem built and sustained by the University of Alberta that
+Alberta's future prosperity and increasing national prominence depend upon continued strong, stable government support for the knowledge ecosystem that defines the University of Alberta.
+Why?
+Because it is from the research-intensive ecosystem built and sustained by the U of A that this province's social and technical innovators and entrepreneurs emerge.
+Indeed, U of A graduates have a record of transforming ideas into public and private enterprise.

-Enriched education and research environments not only nurture potential, spark ambition, and inspire individuals to fulfill their potential as people and citizens; they also form the foundation from which these individuals launch new organizations and initiatives that become the building blocks of a robust, diverse, and growing economy.
+Enriched education and research environments not only nurture potential, spark ambition, and inspire individuals to fulfil their potential as people and citizens; they also form the foundation from which these individuals launch new organizations and initiatives that become the building blocks of a robust, diverse, and growing economy.